Europe’s best churches – from Basilicas in Italy to Medieval churches in England – most beautiful religious buildings in Europe!

 No list of the most beautiful churches in Europe would be without… the ruins of Ahamore Abbey!
 Right, it not an amazing building anymore but the location of it is stunning.

+There are many beautiful churches in Ireland but this one is really unique!
 If you drive the Ring of Kerry, make a stop at Glenalappa Middle.

 From the place where the ruins are, you can admire a beautiful view of Derrynane Beach – one of the best beaches in Europe!